AdobeDocs/experience-manager-cloud-service.en/help/operations/config-pipeline.md

      envTypes: ["dev", "stage", "prod"]
 ```

-Using secret-type environment variables, it is possible for secret properties to vary per environment:
+Using secret-type environment variables, it is possible for secret properties to vary per environment, as illustrated by the ${{SPLUNK_TOKEN}} reference:

 ```
 kind: "LogForwarding"